FailAcademy/learning/adp-vancouver/_lessons/week-03/02-connecting-client-and-server.md

 lesson_date: 2016-10-12
 ---

-## Lesson Objectives
+## Pre-Work

-- create a full-stack redux data layer
-- communicate between the client and server using web sockets
-- provide the client with an id for tracking user progress
-- demonstrate an optimistic update
+- Read "Redux without Profanity" [Chapter 4: State Management]( https://tonyhb.gitbooks.io/redux-without-profanity/content/ch1-state-management.html)

 ---

+## Learning Objectives

+- Create a full-stack Redux data layer.
+- Communicate between the client and server using web sockets.
+- Provide the client with an ID for tracking user progress.
+- Demonstrate an the use of an optimistic update in an application UI.

+---

 ## Keywords

-- universal Javascript
+- Universal JavaScript
-- optimistic UI
+- Optimistic UI
-- web sockets
+- Web sockets

 ---

-## Pre-Work

-- Read "Redux without Profanity" [Chapter 4: State Management]( https://tonyhb.gitbooks.io/redux-without-profanity/content/ch1-state-management.html)

----

 ## Exercise 1

-With a partner, outline a way to sync the client and server using Redux.
-Use a high level overview.
+With a partner, outline a way to sync the client and server using Redux in a high-level overview.

 As a rough example:

 ```
 |--------| action |--------|